-What is Rotel
+What is Rotel?

-Rotel consists of diced tomatoes and green chilis and can typically be found in the canned vegetable aisle alongside the tomatoes.
+Rotel consists of diced tomatoes and green chiles and can typically be found in the canned vegetable aisle alongside the tomatoes.
 There are other varieties of Rotel that you can substitute in this recipe if desired, such as Hot (with Habaneros), Mild, and Original.
 To prevent the sausage dip from becoming soupy you will want to drain the liquid from the Rotel can prior to adding it to the dip.

-Which Sausage for Sausage Dip
+Best Sausage for Sausage Dip

 Rotel Sausage Dip Variations